Caddickbrown/SApps/ExApps/ExApps - README.md

 # ExApps
 ExApps (Exception Apps) are a collection of Apps that don't fit the single page philosophy.
-They are however tangentially related to the main project.
+They are however tangentially related to the main project and can be used with or alongside other SApps.
 This is almost a "catchall" for anything that can't be included in the main project.

 Where possible I will try to keep them as close to SApps as I can - however some may require other dependencies.